 The Weeknight Plan Ahead Factor

 Here’s the best part.
 You don’t have to brine or marinate the pork chops to create a great pork chop.
 The make-ahead options only allow for better use of the time, allowing them to hang out in the refrigerator and gain flavor and moisture.
-You’ll know it was worth the time when you and your family start chomping down on moist perfectly cooked pork chops.
+You will know it was worth the time when you and your family start chomping down on perfectly cooked tender moist pork chops.

-Let’s talk about the simple brine now.
+Let’s talk about our simple brine.
 I want you to think about Sunday fried chicken after church.
-Probably some of the best memories you have eating fried chicken.
+Probably some of the best memories you have around the dinner table.

 - Beef ( Corned Beef & Pastrami are both created from brining for a minimum of one week in water, spices, and tinted curing mixture (Pink Salt) )

-- 4 cups of water ( add water to the container the pork will live inside the refrigerator )
+- 4 cups of water (add water to the same container the pork will end up inside the refrigerator)

 - 12-15 Sprigs of Fresh Thyme, Dried works also, just crush the thyme in your hands first to release the natural oils